gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    On the receiving side DTLS is used to decrypt the records.
 If a DTLS decryption fails, the DTLS connection and the SCTP association are terminated.
-Due to SCTP-Auth preventing delivery of corrupt fragments of the protected user message this should only occur in case of implementation errors or internal hardware failures.
+Due to SCTP-AUTH preventing delivery of corrupt fragments of the protected user message this should only occur in case of implementation errors or internal hardware failures.